elastic/elasticsearch-net/new_docs/contents/nest/core/search.markdown

 # Search

-Search is **THE** call you'll probably use the most as it exposes elasticsearch's key functionality: search!
+Search is **THE** call you'll probably use the most as it exposes Elasticsearch's key functionality: search!

 **NOTE:** be sure to also read [how to use NEST's Query DSL](/concepts/writing-queries.html)